 If you manage a feature or component, then that’s perfectly fine.
 But I don’t think you should be called a product manager or product owner.
 The terms feature owner or component owner describe your role more accurately: they clearly communicate your responsibilities and avoid confusion and unrealistic expectations.
 (See my post The Agile Product Owner Responsibilities for more information on how distinguishing between products, features, and components helps you define the right roles and responsibilities.)

 Web vs. Mobile

 Digital products are often provided in different forms.
-Google Search and Facebook are both available as a website and mobile app, for example, and the mobile apps are offered on all major mobile operating systems, including Android, iOS and Windows Phone.
+Google Search and Facebook are both available as a website and mobile app, for example, and the mobile apps are offered on all major mobile operating systems, including Android and iOS.
 Does this mean that the mobile version is a product in its own right?
-And similarly, are the Android, iOS and Windows Phone apps separate products?
+And similarly, are the Android and iOS apps separate products?

-My answer to both questions is no. Here is why: The assets don’t differ in the value they create for their customers and users and for the company that provides them.
-They may consist of separate code bases developed by different teams and the mobile version may provide less functionality, as in the case of Facebook.
-But the core value proposition is the same—just like a book is offered in print and in an electronic format but its contents stay the same.
+My answer to both questions is no. Here is why: The assets create the same value for their customers and users and for the company that provides them.
+They may consist of separate code bases developed by different teams and the mobile version might differ in the user experience and functionality offered.
+But the core value proposition is the same.
 I therefore view the mobile versions of a product as different product variants, variations of the same product.

 Unbundling Features and Product Bundles

 Interestingly, features and components can become products in their own right.
 Take the Facebook Messenger app for example.
 The messenger feature used to be part of the main Facebook app until it was unbundled in April 2014.
 This streamlined the main Facebook app and it allowed Facebook to evolve the Messenger app by adding new features, such as sending money to friends, communicating directly with businesses, and using chatbots.